 Players, who swing too fast, also benefit as the heavier weight of steel-shafts, tend to reduce swing speeds and lead to a smoother and more consistent swing.
 The shaft material plays a big part in the overall performance so don’t skip this step.

 The lighter graphite shafts result in about a 4 M.P.H. increase in swing speed and ten more yards of distance.
 Graphite shafts flex more than steel shafts, and the extra “whip” they provide can also add a few more yards.

 While a player with a well-grooved swing will appreciate this, it also exaggerates a poor swing and could affect accuracy.
 Graphite shafts typically cost 15 – 20 percent more than steel shafts.
 Most buyers automatically think that graphite shafts play better because they cost more.

 Let your swing speed determine your choice and don’t be afraid to spend less.
 The choice comes down to what works best for you.
-Sometimes ten extra yards is ten yards further into the woods.
+Sometimes ten extra yards are ten yards further into the woods.

 Here’s a quick rundown on club flex that manufacturers recommend based on swing speed.
 First, to determine your swing speed, divide your average driving distance by 2.3.

+A player that hits the ball 230 yards, for example, has a swing speed of 100 M.P.H.
+(230/2.3).
 A player that drives the ball 180 yards off the tee has a swing speed of about 78 M.P.H. and so on.